 As modest as a physician’s salary is in Haiti compared to a developed country, currently $10,000-$20,000 per year it is still a lot for us.
 FIH and our partner supporting the clinic, Gaskov Clerge Foundation are small fish in the world-wide pond of non-profits.
 The staff for both non-profits in the United States are completely volunteer.
 No one is paid a salary.
 The staff in Haiti is as small and lean as possible to still do the required life-saving work.
 Adding new required staff at the clinic has a significant impact on the budget.

 Medications are expensive everywhere.
 Haiti is no different, and in fact often worse off.
 Quality medications must be imported from another country which increases the cost.
 The pharmacy has proven to be a “budget buster”.
 Initially budgeted at $6,500/year, it was doubled during 2016 prior to the hurricane to $13,000.
-This year the budget will likely be over $15,000 for the year for medications.
-To control costs generic medications are used whenever available and a limited variety of medications are on hand.
-For 2017 we are hoping to have the expertise of a pharmacist with experience in managing a third world clinic’s pharmacy such as that at Klinik Fonfred.
+In 2018 the budget was up to $26,400 for the year for medication.
+3/4 of the way through 2018 we found that we were averaging $4,442/month!
+This is despite efforts to control costs such as buying generic medications whenever available and having a limited variety of medications on hand.
+For 2018 we have the expertise of a U.S. pharmacist, Amber Suszek, Pharm.D.
+She is helping to provide accountability and professionalism to the pharmacy.

 The philosophy of both Forward in Health and our partners supporting Klinik Fonfred Gaskov Clerge Foundation is to provide a hand-up to the people of southern Haiti working at the clinic.
 This is one reason why whenever available Haitian’s are hired to staff the clinic.
 Rather than providing charity we are providing jobs.
 With that comes the responsibility to provide a wage which allows people to climb out of poverty.
 They deserve a fair wage.
 Not only are they providing life-saving healthcare, they are able to support themselves and their families.